London Zoo: Animal Adventure

 Animal Adventure, formerly known as the Ambika Paul Children's Zoo, was established in 2009.
 It is a dedicated area for children, featuring playgrounds and a water fountain.
 It was built after a child who loved visiting the zoo with her family, Ambika Paul, died from cancer.
 Her parents donated £1,000,000 to the zoo to build a children's zoo in her honour.
 Many of the animals in Animal Adventure are domestic animals, such as llamas, alpacas, sheep, goats and rabbits, as well as mangalitsa pigs.
-Exotic species on display include Cape porcupines, South American coatis, and yellow mongooses.
+Exotic species on display include Cape porcupines, white-nosed coatis, and meerkatss.

 At approximately 6 am on Saturday, 23 December 2017, a large fire broke out at Animal Adventure.
 The fire was brought under control by 9:30 am after spreading to the cafe and shop on the premises.
 It is estimated that three-quarters of the cafe/shop suffered severe damage.
 A nine-year-old aardvark named Misha was pronounced dead, and four meerkats were declared unaccounted for and presumed dead.
 The zoo reopened on Christmas Eve.